Table of Contents

-5. A notes/remarks space along with the medicine description that reminds the user about any specific intake conditions, potential reactions, and treatments, etc.
+5. A notes/remarks space along with the medicine description that reminds the user about any specific intake conditions, potential reactions, treatments, etc.

 Well, now that you know just about what your ideal med management app ought to look like, it’s time to do the heavy lifting-The development process.
 But wait, you don’t need to do that!
-You just need to hire application development company and let it do that for you!
+You just need to hire an application development company and let it do that for you!